-Our research focus on lemurs including the blue-eyed black lemur (Eulemur flavifrons) which is restricted to the northwestern part of Madagascar and other animals species such as Madagascar sacred ibis (Threskiornis bernieri).
+Our research focuses on lemurs including the blue-eyed black lemur (Eulemur flavifrons), which is restricted to the northwestern part of Madagascar, and the Madagascar sacred ibis (Threskiornis bernieri).

-Several of awareness and outreach activities have been conducted including conference, debate, environmental quiz, kids contests (sketch, drawing, poem) carnivals, documentaries, cleaning (beach, road, school), powerpoint presentation
+Several awareness and outreach activities have been conducted including conferences, debates, environmental quizzes, kids’ contests (sketch, drawing, poem), carnivals, documentaries, cleanings (beach, road, school), and PowerPoint presentations.

 Improvement of the living conditions

-Through alternative livelihood projects we support local community in order to reduce unsustainable natural resources dependency.
+Through alternative livelihood projects we support the local community in order to reduce unsustainable natural resources dependency.